qvotaxon/i18nWeave-vscode/README.md

 ## ⭐ Features

+- **Installation Wizard**: Get up and running in no time using the build-in configuration wizard.
+Pick any of the build-in framework configurations and get started in just a few clicks.
+Or with just a few more clicks setup a custom project using i18next translations.
 - **Translation Key Extraction**: This feature allows for the easy extraction of translation keys from code files, which ensures the accurate localization of your application.
 - **PO File Support**: You have the option to use PO files for managing translations.
 This feature enables seamless integration with your existing localization workflows.
 - **PO to i18n-next JSON Conversion**: Effortlessly convert PO files into the i18n-next JSON format and vice versa.
 This conversion facilitates compatibility with a variety of localization tools and libraries.